tldr-pages/tldr/pages/common/img2pdf.md

 `img2pdf {{path/to/image1.jpg}} {{path/to/image2.jpg}} --output {{path/to/file.pdf}}`

-- Convert all PNGs in the current directory to a single pdf:
+- Convert all PNGs in the current directory to a single PDF:

 `img2pdf {{*.png}} --output {{path/to/file.pdf}}`